gahstanz/PracticalChallenge/README.md

 # iOS Practical Challenge

 ## Specification
-Write an iOS application using Swift and UIKit that fetches users from the public REST API at https://randomuser.me/.
+An iOS application using Swift and UIKit that fetches users from the public REST API at https://randomuser.me/.
 This REST API can return up to 5000 random generated user information.